neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 While finding organizations to contribute to for GSoC 2025, I came across the Neuroinformatics Unit (NIU), which was their first time participating in GSoC.
 Amongst all the projects, `datashuttle` caught my attention because of my interest in SSH and cloud storage and a user interface in the terminal seemed very astonishing.

 Contributing to a new large codebase seems daunting at first.
 So, I followed a very simple process while contributing: reproduce the bug from the issue description, identify the top-level function most likely to contain the bug, then use debuggers and print statements to trace through the call stack (using a pen and paper really helps).
 I would iteratively drill down through each function call, following the execution path until I located the specific code that needed to be fixed.
 With time, you start putting together a mental map of how things work.
-To understand framework specific code, documentation is one's best friend.
+To understand framework-specific code, documentation is one's best friend.

 <h4> Contributions </h4>